git/git.github.io/rev_news/drafts/edition-94.md

   confirmed that this would be properly handled by his first patch.

-  Taylor Blau, who was handling the maintainer's role in the project at that time, as Junio Hamano was having vacation, also agreed that the patches were very well explained, and agreed to take them.
+  Taylor Blau, who was handling the maintainer's role in the project at that time, as Junio Hamano was having a vacation, also agreed that the patches were very well explained, and agreed to take them.
 The patches were then merged and part of the Git v2.39.0 feature release.